Housekeeping

 • bugsink-manage vacuum_tags Removes unused TagKey and TagValue entries left behind when Events or Issues are deleted. (checking for unused tagvalues is not done at each event-eviction / issue-deletion for efficiency reasons). run periodically to keep the tag tables from growing indefinitely.

 • bugsink-manage cleanup_eventstorage <storage> Removes stored event payloads that no longer have a matching Event in the database.
 In theory, this happens during Event deletion, but in practice it may not always be reliable because the event-storage is disconnected from the database by design.
+This command is not part of bugsink-manage vacuum; run it when you use external event storage and suspect stale payloads.

 DB-level cleanup